Nules84/CI_PP1_NewPK/README.md

    *  As an interested client, I want to understand the ordering process, so I know what steps to take next.
    *  As an interested client, I want an easy to fill in contact form, so I can make contact with the artist and place my order.
    *  As an interested observer and/or potential client, I want to follow the artist on social media, so I can keep up with her latest news.
-   *  As a returning visitor to the website, who has already decided to contact the artist, I want to be able to find the request a quote page easily.
+   *  As a returning visitor to the website, who has already decided to contact the artist, I want to be able to find out where the artist is geographically so that I might pick up my commission if required.

 ### Existing Features